 Crisp cauliflower and a piquant, parsley-flecked dressing make this a great year-round side dish.
 Try it with casual deli sandwich meals, at barbecues or picnics, or as a cool, crunchy counterpoint to winter roasts.

 The cauliflower salad would also be a great side for a Shabbat meal.
-Start with the dairy-free version of this roasted carrot, apple, and celery soup.
-Serve the cool cauliflower as a counterpoint to roasted chicken with baharat, garlic, and mint and a grain-based side dish, like this turmeric rice with golden raisins.
-For dessert, serve up slices of this moist and delicious chocolate bundt cake, along with coffee.
+Start with the dairy-free version of roasted carrot, apple, and celery soup.
+Serve the cool cauliflower as a counterpoint to roasted chicken with baharat, garlic, and mint and a grain-based side dish.
+For dessert, serve up slices of a moist and delicious chocolate bundt cake, along with coffee.

 - 1 medium-large cauliflower, cored and broken into small florets